-Proposal 6 Approval of an Amendment to Our Amended and Restated Certificate of Incorporation to Declassify Our Board
+Approval of an Amendment to Our Amended and Restated Certificate of Incorporation to Declassify Our Board

 Our Board of Directors has approved an amendment to our Charter to phase out the classification of the Board of Directors over a two-year period commencing at the Annual Meeting.
 We refer to this proposal as the "Declassification Amendment Proposal."
-Our Board currently consists of nine directors divided into three classes (Class I, Class II and Class III), and directors in each class are elected to serve three-year staggered terms that expire in successive years.
+Our Board currently consists of nine directors divided into three classes (Class I, Class II and Class III), and directors in each class are elected to serve threeyear staggered terms that expire in successive years.

 Supporters of board classification believe that staggered boards promote continuity, stability and a long-term orientation among directors, as well as protect a company from an unsolicited, hostile takeover proposal in which the entire board could otherwise be replaced all at once in a single election.
 Although these are important benefits, there is a strong sentiment that classified boards reduce stockholders' ability to hold directors accountable because a classified structure does not enable stockholders to evaluate all directors' performances annually.
 Moreover, classified boards arguably limit the most effective method by which stockholders can influence corporate governance policies and hold management accountable.
-Proponents of declassified boards also contend that a classified boards promote board diversity and refreshment and provide companies with the flexibility and agility to modify board composition in response to evolving skill set and expertise needs.
+Proponents of declassified boards also contend that a classified structure can work as an impediment to value enhancing bids and are associated with a reduction in a company's valuation, while declassified boards promote board diversity and refreshment and provide companies with the flexibility and agility to modify board composition in response to evolving skill set and expertise